eisclimber/Numismatic-Example-ExPresSXR/README.md

 Special thanks to Kevin Körner and Stefan Krmnicek for supporting the creation with their expertise on Exhibitions and Numismatic, their feedback and playtesting.

-The models used are taken from Sketchfab under CC Lincense (links and detailed credits will be added shortly).
+The attribution for all external models can be found [here](Assets/Models/ExhibitionInfoTextsAndAttribution.md).

 ## Contact and Support